onzfonz/comp227/src/content/2/en/part2c.md

 The red print in the error message informs us about the issue:

-<i>Cannot bind to port 3001.
+*Cannot bind to port 3001.
-Please specify another port number either through --port argument or through the json-server.json configuration file</i>
+Please specify another port number either through --port argument or through the json-server.json configuration file*

 As we can see, the application is not able to bind itself to the [port](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 The reason being that port 3001 is already occupied by the previously started json-server.